ilovetocode2019/telegram.py/docs/ext/commands/cogs.rst

 Introduction to Cogs
 ====================

-At some point you may want to sepearate commands into categories.
+At some point you may want to separate commands into categories.
 That's what cogs are for.
-They allow you to seperate commands into different classes.
+They allow you to group commands into categories using classes.

+Usually, cogs are used with `extensions <extensions.html>`__.

 Example Cog
 ~~~~~~~~~~~